 The coupler features a strong composite handle, If the handle does get damaged or becomes missing, the coupler is still completely operational until the handle can be replaced.
 Replacement parts can be purchased through your Airstream Dealer.
 See additional information included in your owner's packet.

-Always make sure coupler is properly attached and latched before towing.
+Always ensure the coupler is properly attached and latched and safety chains are properly attached before towing.